netfocusinc/argh/README.md

 Parse PHP command line arguments with ease so you can focus on your CLI application.

-Detailed information and usage examples are available at [https://www.netfocusinc.com/argh](Argh PHP Command Line Parser)
+Detailed information and usage examples are available at [Argh PHP Command Line Parser](https://www.netfocusinc.com/argh)

 # ALPHA RELEASE

 This project is currently under **alpha** release.
 Beta release will follow after the addition of more rigorous PHPUnit tests.

-### Prerequisites
+### System Requirements

 This project has been developed and tested with the following (see list below), and has yet to be tested using other operating systems or versions of PHP.